About food allergies

 Delayed-onset food allergies: symptoms

-The symptoms of delayed-onset food allergies appear more than 2-4 hours after a child comes into contact with the food and sometimes many days later.
+The symptoms of delayed-onset food allergies appear more than 2-4 hours after a child comes into contact with the food.
+Sometimes symptoms appear many hours later.

 Symptoms of delayed-onset food allergies include vomiting, diarrhoea, bloating and stomach cramps.
-This usually isn’t life threatening.
+Occasionally there might be mucus or blood in the poo.

 Common food allergies